isuPatches/android-wisefy/CONTRIBUTING.md

   - The CHANGELOG.md will be generated once per release
   - The release task will be run to regenerate all of the KDocs
+  - The version codes and version names will be bumped in a release PR